aurbac/video-games-sales-assistant-with-amazon-bedrock-agents/README.md

-# Tutorial to Deploy the Data Analyst Assistant for Video Game Sales Using Amazon Bedrock Agents
+# A Tutorial on Deploying the Data Analyst Assistant for Video Game Sales Using Amazon Bedrock Agents

 This solution provides a Generative AI Application reference that is able to access structured data stored in a PostgreSQL database based on a question-answering assistant that generates SQL queries to obtain the necessary data to provide an answer in natural language.